 Have you successfully won a place on a Framework agreement?
-Now you need to attract eligible buyers under this framework agreement to buy your products/services.
+Now you need to attract business (eligible buyers) under this framework agreement to buy your products/services.

 1. Understand the framework award

 To attract new customers to place business with your organisation under the framework, first you need to understand your position on the framework.
 For example:

 - Is it a single supplier framework?
 If not, how much competition do you have in your lot on the framework from other suppliers?

 - If you are not the only supplier in your lot, do you know how you scored in the tender process?
 Understanding the scoring in terms of price, technical ability/quality and lead times will enable you to appreciate how well your company is ranked.
 This could be useful information going into the mini competition stage) and inform your bid strategy for that stage.
 This information may also assist in forming a marketing strategy for engaging with potential customers under this framework, for example if you know from scoring that your organisation is the most cost effective, or achieved the highest quality score – these would be important messages to relay in your marketing communications

 - Information on the number of suppliers awarded will be located in the Contract Award Notice.
 Information on the scoring of your submission and debrief information should be included in the standstill letter.

 To identify your potential customer base under the framework, you should consult the contract documents in order to identify the list of potential framework customers.
 This information may also be sourced from the buying Authority/organisation.

 The framework customer list can then be used to create your own framework database which you can then use to organise categories of customer to whom you can target your communications.
 Such categories may include location/geography – and prioritise those potential customers where you already have a presence nearby.